Brexit means hard Brexit, so Scotland must leave the UK

-Theresa May has apparently been spending quite a lot of time reading up the EU: "[T]he prime minister is ploughing through hundreds of pages of briefing papers on all aspects of EU policy.
+Theresa May has apparently been spending quite a lot of time reading up on the EU: “[T]he prime minister is ploughing through hundreds of pages of briefing papers on all aspects of EU policy.
 After six years at the Home Office, she knows justice and home affairs inside out, but is having to learn at speed the intricacies of the customs union and the impact of Brexit on 38 economic sectors.
-She wants to master the detail before revealing her hand."
+She wants to master the detail before revealing her hand.”
 However, she must have set herself the Conservative party conference as her deadline to learn enough to decide what Brexit should mean, because today the time for waffling was clearly over.

 In spite of claiming that “there is no such thing as a choice between ‘soft Brexit’ and ‘hard Brexit’,” everything else in her conference speech was pointing very clearly towards the hard variety:

 We’re going to talk about Britain […] in which we pass our own laws and govern ourselves. […] In which we win trade agreements with old friends and new partners. […] Our laws will be made not in Brussels but in Westminster.
 The judges interpreting those laws will sit not in Luxembourg but in courts in this country. […] We are going to be a fully-independent, sovereign country, a country that is no longer part of a political union with supranational institutions that can override national parliaments and courts.
 So it is not going to a “Norway model”.
 It’s not going to be a “Switzerland model”. […] And we are not leaving only to return to the jurisdiction of the European Court of Justice.

 She could hardly have been clearer than this.
 She wants the UK to fully leave the European Union and to become as independent from it as for instance Russia or Egypt.
 I think it’ll be an economic disaster because a lot of jobs are going to move to rEU countries, and she’s now given all companies the clarity they’ve requested to start the process.